YannickSchini/config_perso/README.md

 # DONE

+*  Add shortcuts for easy handling of git conflicts within Vim
 *  Handle the sourcing of the dotfiles differently (for vim and bash) with symbolic linking to allow handling of the coc-config file (take a look at GNU Stow ?)
 *  Test the use of the Jedi Language Server for Python instead of the Microsoft one
 *  Check for "git gutter"-like features in CoC: maybe vim-signify plugin isn't required anymore ?